winton/typectl/README.md

 }
 ```

-Functions may be async or not have inputs/outputs.
+Functions may be async or without inputs/outputs.
 For example, this function is valid:

 ```typescript
 export default async () => {}